tierryhahn/tierryhahn/README.md

 ---

 - 📫 How to reach me tierryhahn@gmail.com
-- ⚡ I'm currently learning Python;
+- ⚡ I'm currently learning Django;
 - 🔭 I'm always looking for new things to learn;
 - 👯 I’m looking to collaborate with other developers;
 - 🥅 2022 Goals: Contribute more to Open Source projects;